bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 know which.
 This seemingly absurd framing grants an insight: if stuff does as it feels, then one way or another it feels very little about what it doesn't do.

-Action as chosen interaction has implications for information theory too.
+Action as chosen interaction provides useful framings for quantum physics and information theory too.
+But first let's apply the razor once again and conclude that there's no need to have both randomness and unknowableness; to an outsider they are both the same thing.

-Firstly, we can apply Occam's razor here and conclude that there's no need for randomness, unknowableness and entropy; they're lower bounds on possible awareness, an experiential distance.
+randomness, unknowableness and entropy; they're lower bounds on possible awareness, an experiential distance.
 This, in turn applies neatly to both superposition and entanglement, both of which are exclusion of other observers